Here are the different types of porches including how much they cost, their comparisons to a patio, and the cheapest porch options for your home.

 Read more about the difference between a porch, patio, deck, balcony & veranda here.

-How Much Should A Front Porch Cost?
+How Much Should a Porch Cost?

 A 200-square-foot covered front porch typically costs between $4,600 and $22,000, or $11,000 on average.
 You can expect to pay between $23 and $110 per square foot.
 The overall process includes steps, posts, flooring, railing, roofing, and other components.